jimmychang94/Lab02-Unit-Testing/README.md

 4. Exit

 # Visual
-Here's a screenshot of the application:
+Here's a screenshot of the application:\n
 ![Console Application of an ATM](console_app_ATM.PNG);

 # Implementation